mmkke/GMRI/README.md

 <img src="figs/data_viz_amount.png" width=800>

-We can see an increase int he price of imported Cod and Haddock over the past two years with what appears to be the start of a downward trend in the volume of same.
-This could be indicators that our intial assumption that changes in Barents Sea fishing policy is impacting imports to Maine.
+We can see an increase in the price of imported Cod and Haddock over the past two years with what appears to be the start of a downward trend in the volume of the same species.
+This could be an indicator that our initial assumption that changes in Barents Sea fish stocks and recently decreased quotas are impacting imports to Maine.
 The relation of these trends to Pollock prices is not clear from this visualization.

-Check for effects of seaonality with boxplots.
+Check for effects of seasonality with boxplots.

 <img src="figs/amount_boxplots.png" width=800>

 <img src="figs/value_boxplots.png" width=800>

-There is not clear impact of seaonality on price based on this plot.
-There may be some effect on volume, but the realtionship is not clear.
+There is not clear impact of seasonality on price based on this plot.
+There may be some effect on volume, but the realationship is not clear.

 ### Correlations and Pairplots